garys404/Lab-Report5/index.md

   * Now, let's look at the example 2. the above command will search for all files with names that start with "What" and have a .txt extension.

-Sources: I use the **ChatGPT** to find how the command is used, and I also looked at many examples of the man grep coomand in terminal.
+Sources: I use the **ChatGPT** to find how the command is used, and I also looked at many examples of the man find command in terminal.